PhilipYip1988/python-tutorials/004_fundamental_datatypes/readme.md

 Under the hood a computer stores data using binary switches known as bits.
 Each bit is a switch that is either Low or High.
 These binary switches are equivalent to the ```bool``` values ```False``` and ```True``` also represented using the digits ```0``` and ```1```.
 To store more than two values, a combination of switches are used and a common configuration is 8 known as a byte.

-ASCII stands for American Standard Code for Information Interchange (ASCII) and contains the most common non-printable computer commands and printable characters used in the English (American subset which excludes the £) language.
+ASCII stands for American Standard Code for Information Interchange (ASCII) and contains the most common non-printable computer commands and printable characters used in the English language (American subset which excludes the £).
 These are numerically encoded and recognised by the computer as a byte.

 For example the integer value of the character ```'A'``` can be retrieved using the ordinal function ```ord```: